Happy (early) St. Patrick’s Day, everyone!

 - 1 tsp whole mustard seeds

-- In a small bowl, mix together the brown sugar and mustard until smooth.
+In a small bowl, mix together the coconut sugar and mustard until smooth.
 Set aside.